Tech-Recruiter-Justin/Learn_JavaScript/README.md

 - JavaScript way of saying "I don't know"

 ## Array
+- const arrays' CONTENTS can be changed an altered, but it's pointer cannot be changed
+    - hence, const is quite often used for arrays

 ## Syntaxes
 - type of x - shows the type of variable x